-Liu Zuokui, "Europe and the "'Belt and Road Initiative': Responses and Risks", China-CEEC Think Tank Book Series, December 2016, pp. 66-68.
-21 Gruevski, former nationalist prime minister, was indicted in Macedonia on five counts of corruption, including the International Monetary Fund estimated that half of EU countries have golden visa schemes under various names.
-It cited France's as the costliest, at €10 million, the cheapest being Hungary's.
-Applicants occasionally shop around: "In Cyprus, they come, they see, and then they say that for that money, they will invest in Spain and have a Schengen visa", one observer told ECFR.
+"Golden visa" colloquially refers to the sale of residence permits or, in some cases, citizenship.
+The practice, which has long taken place in Canada or Australia, is now more widespread in the EU than one might think.
+In 2015, the International Monetary Fund estimated that half of EU countries have golden visa schemes under various names.
+It cited France's as the costliest, at €10m, the cheapest being Hungary's.23 Applicants occasionally shop around: "In Cyprus, they come, they see, and then they say that for that money, they will invest in Spain and have a Schengen visa", one observer commented.
 Indeed, a visa to one country can indeed give access to the 26-country Schengen area, and citizenship can enable visa-free travel throughout the EU.
 Hungary has seen 6,500 Chinese applications for residence.
 The required investment into public bonds (of unknown variety) includes, according to local sources, a €30,000 "fee", reportedly shared among a very small number of individuals, perhaps just five or six according to one source.
 Hungary's scheme is currently suspended pending national elections.
 Notably, a golden visa scandal, involving one government figure, broke out in Portugal in 2014.
 Again, this may have nothing to do with the influence of China's government - which in fact may currently resent the hot money outflow resulting from the schemes: in Hungary's case, over €2 billion, and over €1 billion in Portugal by 2014 (and for this reason the scheme has been reformed but retained).
 At the time, the promoter of the scheme explained the local interest in crude terms: "Portugal is competing against around 10 other European countries with policies for attracting investment related to the authorisation of visas ...
 Therefore it is important to separate the wheat from the chaff: any investment we miss, others will capture, and the positive consequences for the economy will benefit other countries instead of Portugal".26 By 2017 indeed, €2.7 billion had been invested in Portugal through the "golden visa" scheme.